 Leading & Working in teams 3 areas of focus are necessary;

 - Team: the need to develop and maintain good working relationships among team members.
 This is primarily about people and how they relate to each other.

-- Individual: the need to fulfill their own individual needs, such food, shelter, security, respect, and alignment with values + commitment.
+- Individual: the need to fulfill their needs, such as food, shelter, security, respect, and alignment with values + commitment.
 Individual needs should be met along with the group and task needs.

-- Task: the need to accomplish the common task or solve a problem.
-This is what the group is talking about and is usually seen in terms of things rather than people.
+- Task: the need to accomplish a common task or solve a problem.
+The group is talking about this and is usually seen in terms of things rather than people.

-When leading and working with teams a focus on the relationships and development of the team is requisite.
+When leading and working with teams, a focus on the relationships and development of the team is requisite.
 Teams that are high functioning and deliver consistently great results come from a purposeful process and method.
 Team Dynamics include behaviors and tasks.
-These are aligned with goals, values and commitments that are discussed, coached, and evaluated throughout the life span of the team.
+These are aligned with goals, values, and commitments discussed, coached, and evaluated throughout the team’s lifespan.

-The following 12 areas of focus for building and maintaining the team will aid in moving the team into high functioning, and delivering amazing results.
-Additionally like Achieving the Task, Developing the Individual; Building and maintaining teams requires regular checks and the proper people to make the team function, with tasks that are matched to their skills; cognitive ability; values and commitments.
+The following 12 areas of focus for building and maintaining the team will aid in moving the team into high functioning and delivering excellent results.
+Additionally, like Achieving the Task, Developing the Individual; Building and maintaining teams requires regular checks and the proper people to make the team function, with tasks matching their skills; cognitive ability; values, and commitments.

-- Objectives: Does the team clearly know and accept them?
+- Objectives: Does the team know and accept them?

 - Standards: Do they know what standards of performance are expected?